 Young Feminism: The Fire Inside Me

 In fourth grade I had my first dose of feminism.
 I had read an article in a local feminist magazine that spoke of the expected roles and stereotypes of a modern female.
 The issues they were talking about bothered me.
 I could feel it.

 In my elementary years I attended a Catholic school and was well aware of the male dominance in the church.
 So when I was nine I said that I wanted to be a priest.
 I spoke to my teacher about this.
 At first she sort of dismissed it as a silly wish of a fourth grader.
 But when I asked her why I just couldn’t do it like any other boy could she just sighed and shook her head.
 She didn’t know.

 Pop-Culture | Posted by Hannah S on 07/3/2009

 It scares me that things have changed so vastly in the 2 years since I’ve been in middle school.
 It seems to me that there is a very different standard for popularity nowadays then there was when I was in 7th and 8th grade.
 I’ve come to the conclusion that middle-schoolers are trying to grow up way too fast.

 I’ve heard stories that now there are 7th graders at my school who are making out and boys cheating on their girlfriends.
 IN 7TH GRADE.
 They’re 12 and 13.
 Its baffling to me.
 Maybe I’m just exceptionally unobservant but I’m almost positive that those kinds of things didn’t go on at my school at that age.
-It sucks even more because I’m sure that their parents try and tell them to …
+It sucks even more because I’m sure that their parents try and …